micmejia/bible-dump/NKJV/Deuteronomy/Deut 33.md

 Then Israel shall dwell in safety, The fountain of Jacob alone, In a land of grain and new wine; His heavens shall also drop dew.

 ###### 29
 Happy _are_ you, O Israel!
 Who _is_ like you, a people saved by the Lord, The shield of your help And the sword of your majesty!
-Your enemies shall submit to you, And you shall tread down their [^c]high places."
+Your enemies shall submit to you, And you shall tread down their high places."